datMaffin/vim-colors-bionik2/README.md

 In a light theme, getting saturated colors is way harder than in a dark theme.
 The reason is that colors pop naturally when on a dark background.

-The colors will be taken from the following terminal color scheme.
+The colors will be taken from the following terminal color schemes.

 #### Light Terminal Colors